 One of the problems with conventional planar magnetic arrays comes from reflected signals entering the ear canal with different time delays, thereby worsening the focus of 3D sound imaging.
 Combining different voice coil configurations makes it possible to create a better sound intensity distribution across the sound wavefront at high frequencies when directed at the auricle and ear canal.
 The switchback coil is better at reproducing lower frequencies and the spiral coil better at the mid-high frequencies.

 I paired a Moon Audio Silver Dragon to the Empyreans.
-There’s a lot of Dragon Cable options, but the Silver was the best match, given the boost in the low end with the stock cable.
+We have a plethora of Dragon Cable options, but the Silver was the best match, given the boost in the low end with the stock cable.
 High and mid-frequencies are often the first to be lost, and the Silver Dragon ensures that this range is fully available to the ear.
 It has a more analytical sound signature and it was the perfect choice to tighten up the bass and low-mids, offer more mid-range and allow the high and high-mids to be more pronounced.
 Another added benefit of the Silver Dragon cable is that it offers a natural dB boost, increases the soundstage and provides overall clarity to the music.
-The Empyreans were great headphones on their own but paired with a Silver Dragon cable they are a true endgame headphone.
+The Empyreans are a great pair of headphones on their own but combined with a Silver Dragon cable they are a true end game audio solution.

 I was genuinely surprised at how much the Silver Dragon did to open up the Empyreans, more so than I’ve experienced with other headphones in the office.
 That EQ curve with the stock cable was now balanced out, offering a tighter and more resolute listening experience overall.